pepjo/pepjo/README.md

 learn more about electronics and low-level microcontrollers**.
 So far, I've only dabbled into it through two of **my hobbies: maintaining my smarthome and freestyle FPV drones**.

-You might read more about me on my website [pep.rodeja.me](https://pep.rodeja.me).
+You may want to read more about me on my website [pep.rodeja.me](https://pep.rodeja.me).
 Hopefully, one day, I will also publish some new blog posts about random interesting topics.